vsrinivas/fuchsia/bin/ui/examples/tile/README.md

 # Mozart View Tiling Example

 This directory contains a simple application which embeds any number of views from other applications all tiled in a row.
+It also exposes a Presenter service so that if one of embedded applications launches another application, the launched application can present its View within the TileView.

-The applications must implement the ViewProvider interface for this to work.
+The applications must implement the ViewProvider interface to be embedded.

 ## USAGE

-Specify the urls of the views to embed as command-line arguments.
+Specify the urls of the views to embed initially as command-line arguments.

   $ file:///system/apps/launch file:///system/apps/tile_view <app1> <app2> ...